Skip to content

 We noticed the new trailer (kind of violent) for “Outlaw King” on Netflix uses a famous classical tune as underscoring.
 The tune?
 Albinoni’s Adagio, of course, which probably wasn’t actually composed by Albinoni, but by 20th-century musicologist Remo Giazotto.
 Here’s

-pacificsymphony August 22, 2018August 23, 2018 classical music, Video No Comments Read more
+pacificsymphony August 22, 2018August 23, 2018 Classical Music, Video No Comments Read more

 Bernstein: ‘Slava!
 A Political Overture’ (1977)